 Our readers love the slow cooker for easy meat for tacos and sandwiches.
 Just pop in a pork loin or some chicken and cook low and slow.

 Shredded chicken!
-I just throw in 2-3 boneless chicken breasts, and top with a can of diced tomatoes.
-Simmer on low for 6-8 hours. - kmoreno
+I just throw in two to three boneless chicken breasts, and top with a can of diced tomatoes.
+Simmer on low for six to eight hours. - kmoreno

 Any sort of barbeque or pulled pork type thing is great, especially since you can serve it on a bun or in a taco shell, with cold side dishes, so your kitchen can stay nice and cool for as long as you have leftovers. - oohlookasquirrel